mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification.md

     1. Levels shall not take more than 30 seconds to complete using the optimal path.
     2. Jumps shall not span more than 3 units high, or 4 units in length.
     3. Each level shall have a minimum of 5 coins, and a maximum of 20 coins available.
+3. Character/Object Collision
+    1. Character shall not fall through solid objects
+    2. Background objects shall not have collision
+    3. One way objects shall only have collision on the correct side
+    4. Character collision shall cause breakaway objects to start breaking
+    5. Break away objects shall lose collision when broken

 # Non-Functional Requirements
 1. Player Movement
     1. There shall be unique animations for idling, running, and jumping.